CatStarwind/FileSync/README.md

 # FileSync

-Visual Studio Code extentsion to synchronize files between a workspace folder and one or many outside folders.
+Visual Studio Code extentsion to synchronize files when saving between a workspace folder and one or many outside folders.

 ## Features
 Multiple mappings supported.